coolexplorer/terraform-configurations/README.md

-# terraform-charts
+# terraform-configurations
-Terraform chart to provision the infrastructure
+Terraform configurations to provision the infrastructure